ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - `3-currency.js`: Contains the `Currency` class with methods to handle currency attributes and display them.
 - `3-main.js`: A testing script for `Currency`.

+- `4-pricing.js`: Contains the `Pricing` class which deals with the pricing information, includes type checks, and methods for display and conversion.
+- `4-main.js`: A testing script for `Pricing`.

 ## Installation